jgolden36/jgolden36.github.io/_pages/publications.md

 ### Taxation with Debt Default.
 (With Eva Carceles-Poveda and Xavier Mateos-Planas.)

-### Integrating biophysical and economic models to assess U.S. agricultural resilience
+### Integrating Biophysical and Economic Models to Assess U.S. Agricultural Resilience.

+Agricultural supply chains are vulnerable to disruptions across economic and biophysical systems.
+We develop an AI-powered tool that integrates economic models (GTAP, VAR) with biophysical models (APSIM) to analyze supply chain shocks, enabling policymakers and market participants to assess cross-disciplinary impacts through natural language queries.

 ### The International Determinants of Shareholder Disagreement.
 (With Alexis Anagnostopoulos and Eva Carceles-Poveda)